nixworks/public/news/2015/10/29/README.md

 ##### Parliament
 ### [The Parliament of Moldova passes a no-confidence vote against pro-EU incumbent prime-minister Valeriu Strelet's cabinet amidst growing political turmoil in the country. ](/news/2015/10/29/the-parliament-of-moldova-passes-a-no-confidence-vote-against-pro-eu-incumbent-prime-minister-valeriu-strelee-s-cabinet-amidst-growing-poli.md)
-_Context: Moldovan Prime Minister, cabinet, Valeriu Strelet, Parliament, vote of no confidence_
+_Context: vote of no confidence, cabinet, Parliament, Moldovan Prime Minister, Valeriu Strelet_

 ##### Scott Kelly
 ### [Astronaut Scott Kelly sets another record; this time for the single-longest spaceflight (216 days) by an American.
 His ISS year long mission is a scientific research project to study the health effects of long term spaceflight.
 Astronaut Michael Lopez-Alegria spent 215 consecutive days as Expedition 14 commander in 2006.
 Both are nowhere close to Valeri Polyakovs 437 days record. ](/news/2015/10/29/astronaut-scott-kelly-sets-another-record-this-time-for-the-single-longest-spaceflight-216-days-by-an-american-his-iss-year-long-mission.md)